gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 ## Analysis of Variance Table
 ##
 ## Response: Distance
 ##             Df  Sum Sq Mean Sq F value       Pr(>F)
-## Condition    6   34948  5824.7  6.5081 7.392e-07
+## Condition    6   34948  5824.7  6.5081 0.0000007392
 ## Residuals 5683 5086298   895.0
 ```

+\newpage

-The p-value from the $F$-distribution is 7\times 10^{-7} so we can report it as a p-value < 0.0001^[Any further claimed precision is an exaggeration and eventually we might see p-values that approach the precision of the computer at 2.2e-16 and anything below 0.0001 should just be reported as being below 0.0001.
-Also note the way that R represents small or extremely large numbers using scientific notation such as `3e-4` which is $3 \cdot 10^{-4} = 0.0003$]. \index{F-distribution} \index{p-values!small} We can
+The p-value from the $F$-distribution is 0.0000007 so we can report it as a p-value < 0.0001^[Any further claimed precision is an exaggeration and eventually we might see p-values that approach the precision of the computer at 2.2e-16 and anything below 0.0001 should just be reported as being below 0.0001.
+Also note the way that R represents small or extremely large numbers using scientific notation such as `3e-4` which is $3 \cdot 10^{-4} = 0.0003$.]. \index{F-distribution} \index{p-values!small} We can
 verify this result using the observed $F$-statistic of 6.51
 (which came from taking the ratio of the two mean squares,
 F=5824.74/895)